-Blockchain Technology provides a means of securely collecting and distributing information about the movement of goods through a supply chain, which may help a supply chain, which may help businesses manage their supply chains.

-For example, Walmart uses blockchain systems to track the movement of imported pork, recording aspects such as where the meat was grown, processed, and shipped, along with its sell-by date.
-50 In the future, anonymized and aggregated supply chain information with access controlled by blockchain protocols could become a valuable data source for transportation and warehouse planning and operations.
+Blockchain Technology provides a means of securely collecting and distributing information about the movement of goods through a supply chain, which may help businesses manage their supply chains.
+For example, Walmart uses blockchain systems to track the movement of imported pork, recording aspects such as where the meat was grown, processed, and shipped, along with its sell-by date.50 In the future, anonymized and aggregated supply chain information with access controlled by blockchain protocols could become a valuable data source for transportation and warehouse planning and operations.